Australian College of Applied Professions

+Students

 The current student population of ACAP including those studying on-campus and by flexible delivery is over 3,500.
 There are approximately 70 international students from a wide range of countries studying across the campuses.
 Students are taught by experienced academics with many also practising in the industry.

+ACAP was established in Sydney in 1983 initially offering Psychology before extending into Human Resources, Sports & Performance Psychology, Management and Leadership in the early 2000s and offering the Graduate Diploma of Legal Practice in the early 2020s.

 The courses offered by ACAP include: